Thief3/thief3/README.md

 ### Hi!!
 I'm Malik, I like playing with shiny things.

-An MSci Mathematics and Statistics graduate from Lancaster University, UK, who likes building things, especially with shiny new tech.
+A MSci Mathematics and Statistics graduate from Lancaster University, UK, who likes building things, especially with shiny new tech.

 My Github is mostly web dev stuff, a lot of Vuejs and playing with different ways to deploy web apps, like Clojurescript, as well as some game dev bits, from gamejams I occasionally do.